 \subsection{Standard Evaluation Metrics}

-Although the comprehensive evaluation gives us a thorough assessment to FL frameworks, the comparisons between different FL studies are still very difficult because the existing evaluation metrics are not compatible.
+Although the comprehensive evaluation gives us a thorough assessment of FL frameworks, comparing different FL studies is still very difficult because the existing evaluation metrics are incompatible.
 Different studies usually have different focuses in the evaluation.
 For example, model $A$ improves the FL communication efficiency by 10\%, and model $B$ improves the FL computation efficiency by 15\%.
-We cannot conclude that model $B$ is better than model $A$ and vice versa since none of these two metrics (i.e., communication and computation) are always more important than the other one in different applications.
+We cannot conclude that model $B$ is better than model $A$ and vice versa since none of these two metrics (\ie, communication and computation) are always more important than the other one in different applications.

-Thus we need a set of FL evaluation metrics that are commonly agreed to be compatible with different scenarios, i.e., a set of \textit{standard} evaluation metrics.
+Thus, we need a set of FL evaluation metrics that are commonly agreed to be compatible with different scenarios, \ie, a set of \textit{standard} evaluation metrics.
 In other words, FL studies could be compared using these standard metrics under different scenarios with no ambiguity.

-One good example of a compatible metric is the energy and carbon footprint \cite{flower-FL}, since environmental wellness is one of the most important tasks of our society.
-When achieving the same effectiveness, FL models with fewer carbon emissions are better.
+One good example of a compatible metric is the energy and carbon footprint \cite{flower-FL} since environmental wellness is one of the most important tasks of our society.
+FL models with fewer carbon emissions are better when achieving the same effectiveness.